 The preferred method of return is via the email communication you received.
 This will ensure that the response is appropriately logged as complete.
 You may also mail a copy of your response to the Office of Attorney Admissions, 1300 Broadway, Suite 520, Denver Colorado 80203 or fax to (303) 501-1147.

 In some cases the recipient's email server will disable or modify the link so that it does not function.
 Try forwarding the email inquiry to an alternative email address or accessing your email account using a different provider.
+Call our Office at 303-928-7770 if the link continues not to work.

 The application is detailed and requires you to provide substantial historical information.
 It may take several weeks to gather this information and complete the application forms.
 Supplemental documents (i.e. driving records, Certificates of Standing, etc.) are not subject to filing deadlines; however, the sooner you provide all of the required and requested materials, the sooner your investigation will be completed.